Adductor pollicis muscle

 The muscle ends in a tendon that contains a sesamoid bone and inserts onto the base of the first proximal phalanx as well as its extensor hood.

-Adductor pollicis muscle is the largest and deepest of the thenar muscles.
+The adductor pollicis muscle is larger than and deeper to the thenar muscles.
 On its ventral aspect, adductor pollicis is crossed by the flexor tendons of the index finger, first lumbrical and flexor pollicis brevis muscles.
 On its dorsal aspect, the muscle is related to or even sometimes conjoined with the first dorsal interosseous muscle.
 In addition, the two heads of adductor pollicis comprise a passageway through which the deep branch of ulnar nerve, deep palmar arch and radial artery pass.

 Adductor pollicis muscle receives its innervation from the deep branch of ulnar nerve (root value C8, T1).